Shohei Yamamoto

 March 28 - April 19, 2026

-VACANT ROOM is pleased to present Shohei Yamamoto’s solo exhibition Insentient beings.
-This will be Yamamoto’s first solo exhibition in Japan in about a year and a half.
+VACANT ROOM is pleased to present a solo exhibition by Yamamoto Shohei, Insentient Beings.
+This marks the artist’s first solo exhibition in Japan in approximately one and a half years.

 Works